 "In all the time I taught him we never had cross words," said Michael Rimmer, a Briton who taught history at the British International School in Lome, Togo.
 "Somewhere along the line he must have met some sort of fanatics, and they must have turned his mind."

-Abdulmutallab has been charged with trying to destroy a Northwest flight on Christmas Day with 278 passengers and 11 crew members on board.
+Abdulmutallab has been charged with trying to destroy a Northwest flight on Christmas Day with 278 passengers on board.
 The detonator on his explosive apparently malfunctioned and he was subdued by other passengers.

 Through an official, Abdulmutallab's father "expressed deep shock and regret over his son's actions."